chef/chef/docs/dev/how_to/releasing_chef_infra.md

 #### Resource Documentation Automation

 1. Run `rake docs_site:resources` to generate content to a `docs_site` directory
-2. Compare the relevant generated files with the docs site content in the `chef_master/source` directory.
+2. Compare the relevant generated files to the content in the `content/resources` directory within the [chef-web-docs repo](https://github.com/chef/chef-web-docs/).
 The generated files are missing some content, such as action descriptions, and don't have perfect formatting, so this is a bit of an art form.

 ## Release Chef Infra Client